 The Harman Kardon Onyx Studio 4, the Bose SoundLink Color II and the Beats Pill+ all picked up an 8 out of 10 in this metric.
 These models are just a small step down in treble quality and clarity from the top performers, with some more complex melodies sounding just slightly less crisp.
 The Onyx Studio 4 had the deepest bass of any model we tested, but staccato notes weren't as sharp as they were relative to the top scorers.
 The SoundLink Color's bass was less muddled, but not quite as deep.
 The bass of the Beats Pill+ still felt good and thumpy, but lacked a little body when compared to the Bose, and the treble did show some slight signs of clipping when playing the highest notes.

-The UE Boom 2, the Amazon Tap, and the Bose SoundLink Micro all earned a 7 out of 10 in our sound quality testing.
-The Boom 2 and the Tap sounded so similar to one another in our testing that we became suspicious that Amazon is outsourcing some of its audio component manufacturing to UE.
-Both of these models sound quite good and clear, but the bass is noticeably lacking, they don't sound hollow and empty like speakers with absolutely no bass, but we were left wishing for a bit more low-end.
-The SoundLink Micro has slightly better bass than the other two models, but lacks some of their clarity.
+The UE Boom 2 and the Bose SoundLink Micro all earned a 7 out of 10 in our sound quality testing.
+The Boom 2 sounds quite good and clear, but the bass is noticeably lacking, it doesn't sound hollow and empty like speakers with absolutely no bass, but we were left wishing for a bit more low-end.
+The SoundLink Micro has slightly better bass but lacks some of their clarity.

-The JBL Flip 4 and the Sony XB20 both also earned a score of 7 out of 10 in this metric.
-These models tend towards the bassy end of the spectrum, both producing deep, powerful backbeats.
-They both also flaunt their bass power, the covers on each end of the Flip 4 visibly vibrate when the bass drops and the XB20 has lights that flash along with the backbeat.
-They both also have fairly clear treble, creating a well balanced sound.
+The JBL Flip 4 and both the Sony SRS-XB21 and Sony XB20 earned scores of 7 out of 10 in this metric.
+These models tend towards the bassy end of the spectrum, all producing deep, powerful backbeats.
+They also flaunt their bass power, the covers on each end of the Flip 4 visibly vibrate when the bass drops and the Sony models have lights that flash along with the backbeat.
+They also have fairly clear treble, creating a well-balanced sound.

 Leading off the bottom tier of our sound quality score sheet is the JBL Charge 3, which earned a score of 5 out of 10.
 In their marketing, JBL calls this speaker the "bass radiator" and it clearly prioritizes bass over all else.
 The bass does sound great, but largely to the detriment of overall clarity, with the overarching sound having a muddled quality.
 Dynamic range also feels a bit depressed, with some accents and ghost notes not producing their desired effect.
 However, if you just want something that can throw down a powerful, artificial triplet backbeat the Charge 3 is a good choice.